TV Belgiek

-TV Belgiek is an editorial, animated series regarding the Belgian politics and royalty, produced by MagicWorlds.
-The series treats contemporary issues not older than 1 week.
-The episodes take about 2 to 3 minutes and can be viewed weekly on the website of TV Belgiek.
+TV Belgiek is a satirical animated series about Brussels and Belgian politics and royalty.
+It was created by André Lamy.
+Produced by MagicWorlds, the series treats contemporary issues not older than 1 week.
+The episodes are about 2 to 3 minutes long and can be viewed weekly on the website of TV Belgiek.

 MagicWorlds practices a unique animation style which returns in other series as well such as Celebville and Earth Predator.
 These series are also based on contemporary issues such as celebrity life and international politics.

 History

 TV Belgiek made its debut on the Internet in June 2006 and immediately became a hit.
 In March 2007 RTL-TVI, a channel in the French-speaking part of Belgium, took over the series and broadcast TV Belgiek daily during the electoral campaigns.
 Also the episodes on TV became a great success.
 TV Belgiek now has a market share of 29% and has up to 450,000 viewers daily.
 TV Belgiek is currently starting its fourth season.